 Outbound marketing is a term that summarizes the use of traditional marketing methods.
 These methods include television, radio, and print advertising, among others.
 These methods are considered traditional because they were the basic methods used when the concept of marketing was first introduced.
 These options are often low-tech and simple and, as a result, are easy for agencies to use.

 The focus of an outbound marketing strategy is to push a message onto the audience and hope for a response.
 The commercial, radio advertisement, and print advertisement all have a message that marketer wants the consumer to see.
 Outbound marketing casts a wide net in order to possibly capture just a few fish.

 And in order to cast this net, you have to pay big bucks.
-A commercial can cost a company tens of thousands of dollars during prime time.
+For example, a commercial can cost a company tens of thousands of dollars during prime time.
 A commercial that does not air during prime time is much cheaper, but reaches fewer people.

 Cost of Outbound Marketing

 Different channels have different costs, depending on the traffic and the target audience.
 There is an entire section of the marketing world that is devoted to deciding when and where to air commercials, that section is called media planning.
 In addition, these commercials have to be created and produced, which is a separate cost from the cost to air a commercial during prime time.
 It is well known that a 30 second spot during the Super Bowl could cost a company millions of dollars, just to reserve the spot.
 Millions of dollars can go into a commercial and there is no guarantee that the target audience will absorb the commercial.

 Depending on the ink and the magazine, print ads could cost thousands of dollars as well and cause the same amount of issues.
 Radio advertisements are even cheaper, but they still run the risk of wasting opportunities.The focus is not on just hitting the target audience.
 People that are not a part of the target market can also view these ads.
 These are wasted opportunities because these consumers will definitely not act on the advertisement.